 I love plumbers pipe shelving but they aren’t a very inexpensive project – the piping cost quite a bit.
 I was thinking the other day I could create the same look with PVC pipe, so I tried it out and it worked!
 They are not as strong as metal pipe, so I wouldn’t recommend using the shelving for super heavy items.
 But it is still pretty sturdy.

-Here is my 60 second DIY Tutorial for you to watch, then read on for all the details!
+Click here to watch my 60 second DIY Tutorial, then read on for all the details!

 Here we go!
 Save this image to PINTEREST so you can view this tutorial later on as well!